levysantiago/SistemaWeb-I2oT/README.md

 - **Controller:**
   The controller layer in this case is used to call the Service routes and then update the view when requested by it.
 It needs to use the Model to "understand" how to interact with the objects returned by the services.
 It also connects to the Ontology Service and Ontology Model that will work similarly to the Service and Model layers.

-  `OBS: In some framewors the concept of the Controller changes.
+  `OBS: In some frameworks the concept of the Controller changes.
 Some of them abstracts the Service layer and uses the Controller as the routes definer.
 So in this case the Controller offer the RESTful routes and the View layer interact with the Controller through the RESTful API.
 For example, in javascript you can use the Adonis.js as the server to offer the Service through the Controller layer, and use the React.js to construct the View layer and the Axios.js to make requests to the Adonis server.`

 - **View:**
   The view is the frontend HTML tags that will communicate with the Controller to get the updated data received by the requests to the services.
 The view pages are located at SistemaWeb-I2oT/src/main/webapp/pages.
 When you run the Tomcat server, it will serve the services and also the view pages, and you are able to access the routes through some RESTful API caller (as [Insomnia](https://insomnia.rest/)) to make GETs and POSTs HTML requests and use the browser to access the pages.